tidyverse/tidyverse.org/content/learn.md

 * [Solutions and notes for R4DS](https://jrnold.github.io/r4ds-exercise-solutions/)
   by Jeffrey B. Arnold.
 Work in progress.

 * [Data Manipulation in R](http://geni.us/datamanipulationir) by Steph Locke.
-Covers data manipalation in a tidyverse way.
+Covers data manipulation in a tidyverse way.

 ## DataCamp